EInfer-MLLM/Tutorial-ECCV-26/README.md

-# ECCV 2026 Tutorial: Efficient MLLM Inference via Approximated and Exact Computing
+# ECCV 2026 Tutorial: Efficient MLLM Inference via Approximate and Exact Computing

 This repository hosts the official webpage and shared materials for the ECCV 2026 tutorial **Efficient MLLM Inference via Approximate and Exact Computing**.